Webtoon (platform): Contests

 Naver Corporation has held various comics competitions through its Webtoon service.
-In 2015, Line launched the "Challenge League", a recurring competition where amateur artists have the chance to become an "official Line webtoon artist", as well as win tens of thousands of US Dollars.
+In 2015, Line launched the "Challenge League", a recurring competition where amateur artists have the chance to become "official Line webtoon artists", as well as win tens of thousands of US dollars.
 Over 19,000 people joined the first English-language Challenge League in February 2015, which was won by Stephen McCranie's Space Boy.
 Local Challenge Weeks were also held; the first Thai Challenge League was held in April 2015 and had a grand prize of 1 million baht.

 In June 2015, Naver Corporation hosted the Science Fiction Comics Contest, a global competition with a grand prize of US$30,000.
 JunKoo Kim called science fiction, the theme of the competition, "both the broadest and fastest-growing area in comics and entertainment, [and thus] a natural fit as the genre for our second comics contest."
 This contest had over 800 entrants and was won by Srinitybeast's Overdrive.

 In November 2018, Webtoon hosted their Discover Creator Contest.
 The winner, Kris Nguyen's Cape of Spirits, received a grand total of US$80,000 and an exclusive contract for the series.

-On February 28, 2020 "The Short Story Contest" was announced.
-Running from April 30 to June 30, the contest was split into two categories: "Heart" and "Brain".
-The grand prize winners of each category would get US$15,000, an animated short, and a featured contract, with the subsequent winners being Marvin W.'s The Monster Under My Bed for "Heart" and Kotopopi's The Ladder for "Brain".
-The grand prize, silver, and bronze contest winners were published in two anthologies: The HEART Anthology, which released in September 2020, and the BRAIN Anthology, which released in October 2020.
+On February 28, 2020, "The Short Story Contest" was announced.
+Running from April 30 to June 30, the contest was split into two categories: "heart" and "brain".
+The grand prize winners of each category would get US$15,000, an animated short, and a featured contract, with the subsequent winners being Marvin W.'s The Monster Under My Bed for "Heart" and Kotopopi's and Kibbitzer's The Ladder for "Brain".
+The grand prize, silver, and bronze contest winners were published in two anthologies: the Heart Anthology, which was released in September 2020, and the Brain Anthology, which was released in October 2020.

-Between April 2020 and July 2020, Webtoon ran an interactive contest series titled Webtoon GREENLiGHT wherein nine titles were selected and pitched to readers.
-The readers then voted (by liking the series' episodes) on which series would be "greenlit" as new Original series.
+Between April 2020 and July 2020, Webtoon ran an interactive contest series titled Webtoon GREENLiGHT, wherein nine titles were selected and pitched to readers.
+The readers then voted (by liking the series' episodes) on which series would be "greenlit" as a new original series.
 Within one week, each series had to reach a record threshold of 60,000 likes on its third episode in order to be "greenlit" for publication.
-All nine series succeeded and are set to be released in 2021.
+All nine series succeeded and were released in 2021.

-In the summer of 2022 Webtoon stated a new contest for their users to create an action comic called Call to Action where the winner got US$50,000 and a chance to be a Webtoon original.
+In the summer of 2022, Webtoon started a new contest for their users to create an action comic called Call to Action, where the winner got US$50,000 and a chance to be a Webtoon original.

-Adaptations
+In August 2022, Webtoon announced a Valorant contest held in conjunction with Riot Games, having fans submit original artwork depicting their interpretations of the character Fade, with ten webcomics selected as winners.

+In media

-Other Media into Webtoons
+Other media into webtoons

 Some webtoons on the platform are adaptations of YA novels, including: